And the Winner Is Love

-And The Winner Is Love (月上重火 (Yuè Shàng Chóng Huǒ)) is a 2020 Chinese television series based on the novel of the same name by Junzi Yize.
-It stars Luo Yunxi and Chen Yuqi as leads.
+And The Winner Is Love is a 2020 Chinese wuxia romance television series based on the novel of the same name by Junziyize, starring Luo Yunxi and Chen Yuqi.
 It is available on iQIYI with multi-languages subtitles starting May 28, 2020.

 Synopsis

-Chong Xuezhi, young mistress of Chonghuo Palace, leaves her home for the first time to experience the pugilist world and runs into Shangguan Tou, master of the Yueshang Valley.
-While outside, Chong Xuezhi finds out she has been banished from the palace after their treasured martial arts manual “Nine Techniques of the Lotus God” is stolen, and decides to track down the thief with the help of Shangguan Tou.
+Chong Xuezhi, the young mistress of Chonghuo Palace, leaves her home for the first time to experience the jianghu and runs into Shangguan Tou, master of Yueshang Valley.
+While outside, Chong Xuezhi finds out she has been banished from the palace after their treasured martial arts manual "Nine Techniques of the Lotus God" is stolen, and decides to track down the thief with the help of Shangguan Tou.
 After going through various trials and tribulations together, the traveling companions profess their love for each other and get married.
-News spreads that the perpetrator has already mastered the martial arts technique, and is wreaking havoc through jianghu.
-The main couple discovers that the culprit is, in fact, Xia Qing Mei, of the Sword Sect, and a bloody battle ensues.
+News spreads that the perpetrator has already mastered the martial arts technique, and is wreaking havoc in the jianghu.
+The main couple discovers that the culprit is, in fact, Xia Qingmei, of the Sword Sect, and a bloody battle ensues.